prathiksharv/GradX/README.md

    - **Action:** Increase scholarships or introduce financial aid programs to support at-risk students.

 2. **Early Academic Performance is a Key Indicator of Retention**
-   - **First-semester grades and course load** strongly correlate with dropout likelihood.
+   - **First-semester grades** strongly correlate with dropout likelihood.
    - **Action:** Implement early **mentoring, tutoring, and academic support** programs.

 ## 📥 How to Use This Project